Martybird/ConvertToMincOBJ/README.md

 # ConvertToMincOBJ
+Usage: ConvertOBJ WavefrontInput(.obj) MNIOutput(.obj)

+The build requires the user to install the VTK library.
-The script converts common wavefront .obj file to minc .obj format
+This script converts wavefront type of obj file to minc object file.
+From minc object file, the user may generated 3D volumetric image using Minc Took Kit.